 Payments for business meals and hosting should be paid using a university payment tool (i.e. campus card, or purchasing, travel, or corporate card).
-In rare instances where a vendor will not accept a credit card, and time does not permit Fast Track processing, a convenience check may be obtained from Supply & Logistics.
+In rare instances where a vendor will not accept a credit card, and time does not permit Fast Track processing, a convenience check may be obtained from Purchasing and Travel.

 Annual Employee Dinner

 The current allowable rate for the approved annual employee dinner is $21.00 for 2019 and $21.25 for 2020, per planned attendee including meals, decorations, entertainment, etc. Any excess must be paid by the individual participants.

 University Policy: Meals and Hosting